Protecting democracy in Europe

 ‘For adventurous, talented, pioneering researchers’

-The Veni grant, part of the Dutch Research Council’s (NWO) Talent Programme, allows researchers who have recently obtained their PhD to conduct independent research and develop their ideas for a period of three years.
+The Veni grant, part of the Dutch Research Council’s (NWO) Talent Programme, allows researchers who have recently obtained their PhD to conduct independent research and develop their ideas for a period of three years (full-time).
 Providing creative opportunities for adventurous, talented, pioneering researchers to do research of their own choice and to encourage them to make a permanent career of academic research are key aims of the NWO Talent Programme.

 In the 2019 round, NWO received 1176 applications, of which 161 were awarded a grant (14%).
 The Veni grant is worth € 250.000.